How to Host the Perfect Picnic: Picnic Tips and Recipes

-Looking to host the perfect picnic during this week’s heatwave?
+Looking to host the perfect picnic during the heatwave?
 Up your al fresco dining game with these top tips and recipes from Adam Smith, executive chef at Coworth Park.

 Adam Smith’s Picnic Tips

 - When it comes to a good picnic, it’s helpful to have something to carry and store items in.
 I have even been known to pack my grocery trolley similar to what my granny used to use and wheel it on to my favourite beach down on the Kent coast – I may look a little silly, but is the perfect way to take the stress away from the journey.

 - You need to have the right tools to do the job.
 Take a cool box to transport your lovely prepared food and keep it cool, and ensure you have all the things you need to be comfortable like a good ground covering and pillows to rest on.
 Remember a thermos flask is great for keeping things hot but just as great at keeping things cold – whatever your tipple of choice!
 A chopping board is an essential for me, along with wet wipes for cleaning those messy fingers after lunch, and a bin bag to take all your rubbish away.
 Lastly, an umbrella is always a great tip – after all, we are in the UK and one thing we can never judge is the weather.